-A lot of men have trouble talking about Low-T. Masculinity is a touchy subject and no man wants to admit that his masculinity may be out of his own hands.
-There’s no reason to be embarrassed, however.
+A lot of men have trouble talking about Low-T. Masculinity is a touchy subject, and no man wants to admit that his manhood may be out of his own hands.
+There's no reason to be embarrassed, however.
 Millions of men across the country have experienced the fantastic benefits of Low-T Therapy for themselves, and the stigma associated with Testosterone Therapy continues to fade with every satisfied patient.

 Testosterone Deficiency: More than Just a Sexual Disorder

-An unfortunate number of men are under the false impression that Testosterone Deficiency is simply a disorder which affects erectile function and libido, but it’s far more than that.
+An unfortunate number of men are under the false impression that Testosterone Deficiency is merely a disorder which affects erectile function and libido, but it's far more than that.
 Age-Related Low-T is a condition that affects male health at a visceral level.
 The following are some of the symptoms of male Testosterone Deficiency:

 - Reduced Energy

 - Increased Weight Gain